Computer Science (CS) and math classes dominated the most enrolled undergraduate courses this quarter, a steady rise from last academic school year.

 COLLEGE 101: “Why College?
 Your Education and the Good Life” has the highest enrollment, as was the case last year.
 This course — which is required for freshmen not enrolled in Structured Liberal Expression (SLE), Education as Self-Fashioning Seminars (ESF) and ITALIC: Immersion in the Arts — explores themes of a liberal arts education in broad contexts, such as its relations to future careers.
 Many students enrolled in this course take its sequel, COLLEGE 102: “Citizenship in the 21st Century,” in the winter as a means to complete the university’s first-year COLLEGE requirement.

-STEM course were among popular demand.
+STEM courses were among popular demand.
 Seven of the top 10 undergraduate courses by enrollment are in CS, continuing a trend of the department’s popularity.
 The most popular CS course is CS 148: “Introduction to Computer Graphics and Imaging,” taught by Professor Ron Fedkiw.
 The class covers optics, shading, rendering, geometric modeling and texture mapping.
 Students create an image using ray tracing for their final project.

 The third- and fourth-most enrolled undergraduate courses are CS 106A: “Programming Methodology” and CS 106B: “Programming Abstractions,” — the first courses in Stanford’s introductory CS sequence.
 CS 106A is taught in Python and expects no prior programming experience.
 Historically, approximately half the students enrolled are freshmen, according to Carta.
 Upon successful completion of CS 106A (or the equivalent), students may take CS 106B, a more technically advanced course taught in C++.
 This course introduces data structures and algorithms.

-Among Stanford’s graduate-level courses, GSBGEN 208: “Leading with Values” has the highest enrollment with 844 students.
+The second-most enrolled graduate course is GSBGEN 208: “Leading with Values.”
 This first-year MBA course is taught by Neil Malhotra M.A. ’05 Ph.D. ’08, the Edith M. Cornell professor of political economy and author of the book “Leading with Values.”
 Students delve into ethics and become attuned to “grapple with questions about the role of business in society.”

 The graphics below provide a breakdown of course enrollment within three graduate schools: the Graduate School of Business, the Law School and the School of Medicine.